 New slide

-A new slide can be inserted into a presentation as follows:.
+A new slide can be inserted into a presentation as follows:

 Go to Insert on the Menu bar and select Slide.

-Or right-click on a slide in the Slides Pane or Slide Sorter view and select New Slide from the context menu.
+Or, right-click on a slide in the Slides Pane or Slide Sorter view and select New Slide from the context menu.

-Or, right click in am empty space in the Workspace and select Slide > New Slide from the context menu.
+Or, right-click in an empty space in the Workspace and select Slide > New Slide from the context menu.